miroprocessor/MyShare/README.md

 # MyShare
 Track your and your roommates expenses and calculate the share of each member.

+# Purpose
+The main purpose of this application is sharpen my Angular skills and learn firebase.

+# Features
+- Login with your phone number.
+- Create group for your roommates.
+- Can join many groups.
+- Invite others to join your group.
+- Accept/reject invitations.
+- Add expenses to your groups.
+- Add group needs to be purchased.
+- Get notified when
+  - new needs are added.
+  - receive new invitation.
+  - new member joined your group.
+  - group admin closed the group opened expenses.

 # Tools

 - Angular v6.0